Matthew Richard Sausse

-Sir Matthew Richard Sausse or Sause (1809 – 5 November 1867) was an Irish barrister who was the last Chief Justice of the Supreme Court of Bombay and the first Chief Justice of the Bombay High Court.
+Sir Matthew Richard Sausse or Sause (1809 – 5 November 1867) was an Irish barrister and colonial judge whose career culminated in his becoming the last Chief Justice of the Supreme Court of Bombay and the first Chief Justice of the Bombay High Court.

-Career
+Early life and family

-Sausse was born in Carrick-on-Suir, County Tipperary into a Roman Catholic family.
+Sausse was born in 1809 at Carrick-on-Suir, County Tipperary, Ireland, into a Roman Catholic family.
 He was the son of Richard Sausse and Jane Duffey.
-His brother Sir Richard Frederick (known in Spanish as Ricardo Federico de La Saussaye y Duffey) was governor of Cartagena, Spain.
-Sausse graduated with distinction from Trinity College, Dublin.
+His brother Sir Richard Frederick (known in Spanish as Ricardo Federico de La Saussaye y Duffey) was governor of Cartagena, Spain, who later achieved distinction in military and public life and is referred to in contemporary probate material as the executor of Matthew Sausse's estate.
+A contemporary report concerning the administration of Sausse's estate after his death records that his will was proved by his brother, General Sir Richard de la Saussaye, described as the sole executor and residuary legatee.

-He first worked as the Secretary and Solicitor in the Commission to Enquire into the state of the Municipal Corporation of England.
-Richard Sausse became the Chief Justice of the Supreme Court of Bombay Presidency in 1859, thereafter on 23 June 1862 he was appointed the Chief Justice of the Bombay High Court and served there till 1866.
-He was known as "Sausse the Silent" in the Court.
-He passed the judgment in the famous Maharaj Libel Case.